A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Toward an improvement of the accuracy of cosmological observables

-Now, we already emphasized that many observational campaigns (such as DES-Y3, or the Planck mission) include in their analysis (i.e. in their comparison with data) candidates for DE with a time-dependent EoS parameter via a CPL parameterization (see Eq.~\eqref{eq:EQCPLH0}), along with the cosmological constant of $\Lambda$CDM.
-Since these candidate models are affected by the issues identified in this paper, we suggest that a novel consistency check is being applied, which avoids these issues.
-As a result, we expect that the viable parameter set of models shrinks dramatically, such that a significant improvement in the accuracy of determined parameters of cosmological models can be achieved.
-The standard MCMC computational method should be extended to include a three-step procedure, where each step applies the enhanced computational procedure introduced above, as follows.
+Now, we already emphasized that many observational campaigns (such as DES-Y3, or the Planck mission) include in their analysis (i.e., in their comparison with data) candidates for DE with a time-dependent EoS parameter via a CPL parametrization (see Eq.~\eqref{eq:EQCPLH0}), along with the cosmological constant of $\Lambda$CDM.
+Since these candidate models are affected by some issues identified in the previous section (see Sect.~\ref{sec:proc_customary}), when only the customary \qn{fixed $H_0$} approach is applied, we suggest that the aforementioned consistency check, based on the \qn{fixed EDs} approach, is being applied, in order to avoid these issues.
+As a result, we expect that the viable parameter space of models shrinks dramatically, as for example, dynamical models of DE with an increasing EoS parameter will probably be ruled out, such that a significant improvement in the accuracy of the determined parameters of cosmological models can be achieved.
+The standard MCMC computational method should be extended to include a three-step procedure, where each step applies the refined computational procedure introduced above, as follows.

-First, we remind the reader that, in the standard MCMC method, each of the model parameters is assigned a presumed range of values (known as the priors), which determine the entire parameter space of a given model to be investigated.
-The parameter space (i.e. a grid of parameter sets) is sampled iteratively, advancing from one parameter set to the next.
-In each step, the model is computed and matched to observational data.
-The quality of this match is expressed by computing the ``likeliness'', e.g. by a $\chi$-square test.
-The ``likeliness'' controls the strategy of the sampler, which also assures not to step out of the defined parameter space but to remain within it.
+First, we remind that in the standard MCMC method each of the model parameters is assigned a presumed range of values (known as the priors), that determine the entire parameter space of a given model to be \qn{fitted} to data.
+The parameter space (i.e., a grid of parameter sets) is sampled iteratively, advancing from one parameter set to the next.
+In each step, the model is computed (comparable with our model computations in the preceding section) and matched to observational data.
+The quality of this match is expressed by computing the likelihood, for example, by a $\chi$-square test.
+The likelihood controls the strategy of the sampler, which also assures not to step out of the defined parameter space but to remain within it.
 In a final step, the probability distribution (known as the posterior distribution) is computed, applying Bayesian statistics.
-We propose to extend the computational step for the sampled models to a tree-step procedure.
+We propose to extend the computational step for the sampled models to a three-step procedure, instead of the standard two-step procedure.